Post Doctoral Fellow

-The director is responsible for developing the center’s vision.
-They play a leading role in the selection of the center’s committee members, organize and oversee committee work, and speak publicly about the center’s projects and activities.
+The center’s director, Harold D. Morales is responsible for developing the center’s vision, recruiting committee members, organizing and overseeing committee work, and speak publicly about the center’s projects and activities.

 The center’s leadership also conducts ongoing research and networking on issues related to religion and the city.
 They help support and connect the center’s resources to Morgan’s programs beyond religious studies and philosophy.
 They draw on their ongoing research projects and networking activities to develop or help develop courses related to religion and the city, to make course materials publicly available through the center’s website, and to ensure that religion and the city courses are regularly taught at Morgan.

 Local Advisory Committee